mikepjb/spark/README.md

 - email mailing list/marketing? drip? mailchimp?
 - user tracking -> panel to view stats? google analytics?

+## TODO

+- preview does not have tailwind.
+- preview is not picking up values for index page in demo mode. (may be a demo thing..)

 ## Getting Started

 - install nvm (a version manager to select specific versions of node/npm).